daehwa00/daehwa00/README.md

 ## 📄 **Publications**

 ### **Undergraduate Papers**
-- **Amnesia as a Catalyst for Enhancing Black Box Pixel Attacks in Imagee Classification and Object Detection**
+- **Amnesia as a Catalyst for Enhancing Black Box Pixel Attacks in Image Classification and Object Detection**
   - **NeurIPS 2024**
   - Dongsu Song, Daehwa Ko